 To know these pigtails is to know the sassiness they represent.

-Underneath those two personality sticks is YOU . . . my two-year-old who uses them as her “get out of jail free” pass when you’re busted committing your daily mischief.
+Underneath those two personality sticks is YOU . . . my 2-year-old who uses them as her “get out of jail free” pass when you’re busted committing your daily mischief.

 You know when used together with your ear-to-shoulder-head-tilt, and your big cheesy grin, you’re likely to mesmerize me with your cuteness to make me forget about what rule you have just broken.